 Ask HotBot: What countries are in europe?

-Ask HotBot: How many countries in europe?
+Ask HotBot: Where is europe?